 The major causes of amputation are related to diabetes and CLTI.
 Of the 200 million people worldwide with PAD, CLTI affects at least 2% to 3%.
-Whereas revascularization is the treatment of choice in preventing limb loss, procedure bias, lack of specialty training, market forces, and lack of consensus definitions remain major obstacles in achieving the best possible outcomes for CLTI care.
+Whereas revascularization is the

 The CLTI patient is particularly complex.
 Patients with PAD have an increased risk of CAD and cerebrovascular disease and an elevated risk of 5-year mortality.
 Historically, CLTI was primarily sequalee of smoking and a diet high in saturated fats.
 However, in the last few decades, the rise in CLTI has followed the global epidemic of diabetes.
 Because of this changing epidemiology, this section focuses mainly on establishing and monitoring teams for the patient with diabetes-related CLTI, but the concepts presented herein can be applied to all CLTI teams.